 A draft template of the electronic “Best Practices Booklet” has already been proposed, which would collect best practices of the BSEC Member States in promoting energy efficiency on SMEs.
 There was a proposal on exchange of experience and best practices in promoting youth entrepreneurship:

 The cooperation with international organizations is continuing mainly with the International Network for Small and Medium Enterprises (sectoral dialogue partner of BSEC), UNDP (in particular, within the Black Sea Trade and Investment Promotion Programme on possibilities of strengthening the collaboration between BSTIP Climate and Business Initiative and the BSEC Working Group on SMEs), the Konrad-Adenauer-Stiftung Foundation (KAS, joint undertakings in energy, green economy, agriculture etc), Union for the Mediterranean and some other agencies.

 On 14-15 April 2016, the BSEC-KAS Joint Workshop on “SMEs and Green Economy” was organized in Kiev, where the Armenian delegation took constructive part.

-At the Meeting of the Working Group held in Moscow on 27 May 2016 the BSEC Secretariat informed that the next BSEC-KAS Joint Workshop is envisaged to take place during the second half of 2016 in the Republic of Armenia, on a topic to be identified later.
+At the Meeting of the Working Group held in Moscow on 27 May 2016 the BSEC Secretariat informed that the next BSEC-KAS Joint Workshop is envisaged to take place during 2017 in the Republic of Armenia, on a topic to be identified later.